 - Official scores of the GRE are no longer required for admission to BSTP.

-- Official score from the TOEFL exam if you are applying from Puerto Rico or a foreign country.
+- Official score from the TOEFL exam if you are applying from a foreign country.
+The TOEFL is not required for applicants from Puerto Rico.
 Please have your scores sent to Case Western Reserve University (Institution Code 1105).